mave108/react_redux_kick_starter/README.md

 # react_redux_kick_starter
-boiler plate code of react and redux as a frontend and nodeJs, expressJs and mongoDb as rest service for simple signin and signup functionality to start quick.
+boiler plate code of react and redux as a frontend and nodeJs, expressJs and mongoDb as rest service to start quick.

 ### Getting Started